-- Wiring must be carried out in accordance with the relevant code of practice. - All terminal wiring must have a cross section area of 0.5 mm to 4 mm. - Wiring used should be suitable for 80 degrees Celsius. - Insulation must extend to within 1mm of the metal face of the terminal. - Not more than one single or multi-stranded wire should be connected to the terminals. unless they have been pre-joined in an appropriate manner.
+- Wiring must be carried out in accordance with the relevant code of practice. - All terminal wiring must have a cross section area of 0.5 mm2 to 4 mm2. - Wiring used should be suitable for 80 degrees Celsius. - Insulation must extend to within 1mm of the metal face of the terminal. - Not more than one single or multi-stranded wire should be connected to the terminals. unless they have been pre-joined in an appropriate manner.